Get a free, no obligation personal loan quote with rates as low as 9.99%

 Wait And Save Up A Larger Down Payment

-The Home Buyers’ Plan (HBP) allows Canadian consumers, who are purchasing or building their first home, to withdraw up to $35,000 from their RRSPs to put toward the cost of the home.
+The Home Buyers’ Plan (HBP) allows Canadian consumers, who are purchasing or building their first home, to withdraw up to $35,000 from their RRSPs to put toward the purchase.
 Participants must be first-time home buyers and repay the money within 15 years.

 Consider Getting A Cosigner

-If you want to purchase a house on your own and be the only official owner, you can consider asking a family member or friend to cosign your mortgage.
-It will increase your borrowing power while still allowing you to be the only owner.
+If you want to purchase a house and be the only official owner, consider asking a family member or friend to cosign your mortgage.
+It will increase your borrowing power while allowing you to be the only owner.
 Just keep in mind that a cosigner will be required to make a payment if you do not, this is why choosing someone close to you is important.

 What About An Income Property?